Option time value: Intrinsic value

 The intrinsic value (IV) of an option is the value of exercising it now.
-If the price of the underlying stock is above a call option strike price, the option has a positive monetary value, and is referred to as being in-the-money.
-If the underlying stock is priced cheaper than the call option's strike price, the call option is referred to as being out-of-the-money.
+If the price of the underlying stock is above a call option strike price, the option has a positive intrinsic value, and is referred to as being in-the-money.
+If the underlying stock is priced cheaper than the call option's strike price, its intrinsic value is zero and the call option is referred to as being out-of-the-money.
+An out-of-the-money option can nevertheless have an overall positive monetary value prior to expiry due to its time value.
 If an option is out-of-the-money at expiration, its holder simply abandons the option and it expires worthless.
 Hence, a purchased option can never have a negative value.
 This is because a rational investor would choose to buy the underlying stock at the market price rather than exercise an out-of-the-money call option to buy the same stock at a higher-than-market price.

 For the same reasons, a put option is in-the-money if it allows the purchase of the underlying at a market price below the strike price of the put option.
 A put option is out-of-the-money if the underlying's spot price is higher than the strike price.

 As shown in the below equations and graph, the intrinsic value (IV) of a call option is positive when the underlying asset's spot price S exceeds the option's strike price K.